A control-oriented approach to optimal sensor placement: Numerical results

 Recall that the classical A-optimal criterion minimizes average posterior variance of the inversion parameter.
 On the other hand, as discussed in \Cref{sec:dataDrivenOC}, the control-oriented approach instead seeks a reconstruction that minimizes uncertainty in the terminal state.
 In \Cref{tab:num_res_oed_metrics}, we compare the measures of posterior uncertainty induced by utilizing classical and control-oriented optimal designs.
 The reported results demonstrate that the control-oriented optimal placement of sensors can yield significant benefits over classical approaches.
 In particular, we observe that when using cOED, the average posterior variance of the terminal state is 19\% smaller than that obtained using a classical A-optimal sensor placement.

 It is also informative to consider the optimized designs against random sensor selections.
 To this end, we generate a sample of 1000 random sensor placements with the same number of sensors and compare them to the optimized designs; see \Cref{fig:num_res_hists}.
+Note that although there are combinatorially many possible design choices, these random sensor placements serve as a feasible and representative sample for comparison.
 The results demonstrate that both classical and control-oriented designs outperform nearly all random designs.
 Furthermore, as noted previously, we observe that the control-oriented design outperforms the classical A-optimal design.
 It is worth highlighting that the benefit of cOED can be much larger in many practical applications.
 For example, applying cOED to even the same control problem studied here but equipped with a slightly stronger advection field can yield much larger (e.g., $>50\%$) improvement in the cOED criterion compared to a classical A-optimal design.
+As seen in \Cref{fig:num_res_hists_v2}, we observe roughly $60\%$ improvement when the advection field $\bs{v}(\bs{x})$ is scaled by a factor of five.
+Moreover, the performance also varies depending on the sensor budget $k$ chosen.
+To analyze the effect of the sensor budget, we compare the cOED criterion evaluated at the control-oriented and classical designs for varying sensor budgets in \Cref{fig:num_sensors}.
+For better visualization, we display the relative difference of the cOED criterion with sensor budget $k$ to the criterion evaluated with all candidate sensors active.